Russian Lesson 1

 Ъ ъ -- hard sign; no sound

-You should now be familiar with the letters of the Russian alphabet and be able to read most Russian words.
-You can continue your Russian language study with the next lesson Meetings and greetings where you will learn how to greet people and introduce yourself in Russian.
-If you want to further build your Russian vocabulary, download the Russian words for iPhone / Android app in App Store or on Google play.
+You should now be familiar with the letters of the Russian alphabet.
+Continue to the next lesson: Meetings and greetings where you will learn how to greet people and introduce yourself in Russian.
+If you want to further master the Russian alphabet, download our Learn Russian Alphabet for iPhone / Android app in App Store or on Google play.

 More Russian alphabet resources